Manila in the Claws of Light: Production

 Lino Brocka, who had just received acclaim for his previous work, Tinimbang Ka Ngunit Kulang, was approached by De Leon to direct the adaptation.
 Brocka took this as an opportunity to create a commentary about urban poverty amidst the Marcos dictatorship and included homosexual themes not present in the original source.
 "Brocka understood the popular audience well," Del Mundo says.
 "He suggested additions to the screenplay [of The Claws of Light] to make it more commercial.
 It was fun working with him, although he was quite emotional."

-The production title was eventually changed from Sa mga Kuko ng Liwanag to Maynila, sa mga Kuko ng Liwanag (lit. translation: Manila in the Claws of Light) to emphasize on the setting of the story.
+The production title was eventually changed from Sa mga Kuko ng Liwanag to Maynila, sa mga Kuko ng Liwanag (lit. translation: Manila in the Claws of Light) to emphasize the setting of the story.

 An independent production, The Claws of Light was produced with a modest budget for Cinema Artists.
 Principal photography occurred in 1974.
 The film was shot on actual locations around the vicinity of Manila, to better capture the authenticity of the city.

 Jay Ilagan, who had previously acted in Brocka's films, initially played the lead role of Julio Madiaga.
 Having already participated in several days of shooting, Ilagan was asked to drop out of the production when Brocka became dissatisfied with the performance.
 Upon viewing the dailies, Brocka was convinced that Ilagan, who had a very healthy appearance, did not meet his vision of Julio—a pitiful vagrant that wades in and around the urban gutters.
 The role was re-cast with newcomer Bembol Roco in the part.
 Prior to this film, Roco's only foray in to acting was a relatively small role in Brocka's previous film, Three, Two, One.
 For this film, he was credited under his real name of Rafael Roco, Jr. The Claws of Light marked what would become the first lead role for Roco.

-To play the love of Julio's life, Brocka chose Hilda Koronel.
-For the role of Ligaya Paraiso.
+To play Ligaya Paraiso, Brocka chose Hilda Koronel.
 Lou Salvador, Jr., a former matinee idol famous for playing angst-ridden romantic leads in LVN's teen rebel pictures, was cast against type as the wise and sympathetic Atong.
 Character actor Tommy Yap was cast as the rarely-seen antagonist, Ah-Tek.
 Yap would later appear—albeit less significantly—in Brocka's Insiang, alongside Koronel.
 The majority of the actors that round out the film, such as Tommy Abuel and Joonee Gamboa, were veterans of both the stage and radio.